-The class will be taught in a computer lab; each student will have their own computer to work with.
-Class time will be a mix of lecturing with activities (e.g. solution of some problem, data reduction) done on these computers.
+The class will be taught in a computer lab; each student should bring a laptop to work with.
+Class time will be a mix of lecturing with activities (e.g. solution of some problem or reduction of data).
 This will often yield some work product which will contribute to your in-class activities grade (as completion/noncompletion, not graded in detail).
 If you do need more time, submission after class will be acceptable.